devSchacht/essential-image-optimization/app/partials/book.md

 <figcaption>Eric Portis put together an excellent [sample](https://ericportis.com/etc/cloudinary/) of how responsive images can be used for art-direction.
 This example adapt's the main hero image's visual characteristics at different breakpoints to make best use of the available space.</figcaption>
 </figure>

-Although shipping the right resolution to users is important, some sites also need to think about this in terms of **[art direction](http://usecases.responsiveimages.org/#art-direction)**.
-If a user is on a smaller screen, you may want to zoom in and display the subject to make best use of available space.
-Although art direction is outside the scope of this write-up, services like[ Cloudinary](http://cloudinary.com/blog/automatically_art_directed_responsive_images%20) provide tools to try automating this as much as possible.

 ## Lazy Load non-critical Images